 The History of the New Residence and the Bell Tower

-The new Residence was built by Wolf Dietrich von Raitenau.
-If you hear anything about the history of Salzburg, you will hear about this notorious archbishop.
+Wolf Dietrich von Raitenau built the new Residence.
+If you hear anything about the history of Salzburg, you will listen to about this notorious archbishop.
 Why is that?
 Well, Wolf Dietrich was unhappy about the architectural landscape he found when becoming archbishop of Salzburg around 1600.
 Therefore he took down many old buildings and began rebuilding Salzburg in a modern style.
 In the styles of baroque and renaissance.

 Where did the bells for the Glockenspiel in Salzburg come from?

-The Netherlands and Belgium were known for their bells and carillons and that’s where the bells for the carillon in Salzburg were bought in 1695.
-The bell tower hold 35 bells.
-The smallest of those weigh 5 kilograms while the largest weigh up to 300 kilograms.
-These bells were transported on land all the way from Antwerp to Salzburg in the year 1696.
+The Netherlands and Belgium were known for their bells and carillons, and that’s where the bells for the carillon in Salzburg were bought in 1695.
+The bell tower holds 35 bells.
+The smallest of those weighs 5 kilograms while the largest weigh up to 300 kilograms.
+These bells were transported on land from Antwerp to Salzburg in the year 1696.

-However, when the bells finally arrived there was no clock and no mechanics and no one who knew how to set a carillon up.
-Two years later one famous clockmaker even traveled to the Netherlands to learn how to setup the Glockenspiel.
-Furthermore they had to enhance the bell tower to hold the six tons of carillon.
-Therefore it took around 10 years from buying the bells to actually having a bell tower.
+However, when the bells finally arrived, there was no clock and no mechanics and no one who knew how to set a carillon up.
+Two years later, one famous clockmaker even traveled to the Netherlands to learn how to set up the Glockenspiel.
+Furthermore, they had to enhance the bell tower to hold six tons of carillon.
+Therefore it took around ten years from buying the bells to having a bell tower.

 At what times can you hear the Glockenspiel?

-The bells play at 7am, at 11am and at 6pm everyday.
-Currently there are 40 melodies which change from time to time.
-On a sign at the corner of the old residence, opposite of the bell tower and the new residence, you find the current melody and the time it is played.
+The bells play at 7 am, at 11 am and at 6 pm every day.
+Currently, there are 40 melodies that change from time to time.
+On a sign at the corner of the old residence, opposite the bell tower and the new residence, you find the current melody and the time it is played.

 Can you join a tour to the Glockenspiel Bell Tower?

 The public tours to the bell tower are timed in a way that you will hear the bells ring while you are there.
 I know the guides conducting these tours.
-They are kind and knowledgeable and you will get a lot of interesting information about the tower, the clock and the bells.
+They are kind and knowledgeable, and you will get a lot of exciting information about the tower, the clock and the bells.

 How much is the tour to the Glockenspiel?

-If you like museums I would recommend to take the time and visit the Salzburg museum before or after your tour to the Glockenspiel.
-The Salzburg museums entrance fee is €9,- and includes the Panorama.
+If you like museums, I would recommend to take the time and visit the Salzburg museum before or after your tour of the Glockenspiel.
+The Salzburg museum entrance fee is €9,- and includes the Panorama.
 You would anyway have to pay the Panorama to access the bell tower so for an extra €4,50 you get to see the museum as well.
-That makes a total of €13,50 for the Salzburg museum, the Panorama and your spot on the tour to the bell tower.
+That makes a total of €13,50 for the Salzburg museum, the Panorama, and your spot on the tour to the bell tower.

 Do you need a reservation for public tours to the Glockenspiel?

-The group size for these tours is limited to no more than 15 participants, therefore registration is recommended.
-You can reserve your spot at the entrance to the Panorama museum.
+The group size for these tours is limited to no more than 15 participants.
+Therefore registration is recommended.
+You can reserve your spot at the entrance to the Panorama Museum.
 That’s not the main entrance to the Salzburg museum but the entrance on the side where also the post office is located.
-When you enter the building there would be the post office on the right and on the left is the entrance to the Panorama and the counter where you ask to reserve your spot on the tour.
+When you enter the building, there would be the post office on the right, and on the left is the entrance to the Panorama and the counter where you ask to reserve your spot on tour.

 How I got to climb the Glockenspiel Tower?

-I told you at the beginning of this article that it was winter when my walking tour guest and I came up with the plan to get to the top of the bell tower to shoot the christmas market.
+I told you at the beginning of this article that it was winter when my walking tour guest and I came up with the plan to get to the top of the bell tower to shoot the Christmas market.
 There are no public tours in winter.
-I thought so but we were gonna ask anyway.
-After all the entrance is only a minute away from Mozartplatz, the place where my tours end.
+I thought so, but we were going to ask anyway.
+After all, the entrance is only a minute away from Mozartplatz, the place where my tours end.

-As expected there were no public tours but we were told that there is the option to take a private tour for €65,-.
-Without hesitation we agreed.
-After all we are passionate photographers.
+As expected, there were no public tours, but we were told that there is the option to take a private tour for €65,-.
+Without hesitation, we agreed.
+After all, we are passionate photographers.
 We would share the cost and take the opportunity.
-To reserve the tour we were given a phone number and over the phone we made the arrangement for Thursday from 4pm to 5pm.
+To reserve the tour, we were given a phone number, and over the phone, we arranged for Thursday from 4 pm to 5 pm.

 The advantages of taking a private tour to the Glockenspiel Bell Tower

 We arranged the time so we would be on the tower for sunset.
-In December the sun sets before 5pm and we were on the tower from 4pm to 5pm until it was completely dark.
-Also we skipped all the information.
+In December the sun sets before 5 pm, and we were on the lookout from 4 pm to 5 pm until it was completely dark.
+Also, we skipped all the information.

-So the private tour is either for the passionate few.
-For us it was worth the €32,50 each to get one hour of distraction free photography from a place other people can’t access.
-I am all about that because I almost exclusively shoot Salzburg everyday.
+For us, it was worth the €32,50 each to get one hour of distraction-free photography from a place other people can’t access.
+I am all about that because I almost exclusively shoot Salzburg every day.

-And if your purpose is sightseeing and you are a small group it gets very affordable.
-You split the €65,- and the maximum group size for private tours is 15 participants, same as on the public tours to the bell tower.
-There is not a lot of space on the platform on top of the tower.
+And if your purpose is sightseeing and you are a small group, it gets very affordable.
+You split the €65,- and the maximum group size for private tours is 15 participants, the same as on the public tours to the bell tower.
+There is not a lot of space on the platform on top of the building.